optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

 =======================================================================

 estimagic provides a unified interface that supports a large number of optimization algorithms from different libraries.
-Additionally, it allows setting constraints to the optimization problem.
+Additionally, it allows putting constraints on the optimization problem.
-To test the external interface of all supported algorithms, we consider some criterion or benchmark functions and test each algorithm with every type of constraint.
+To test the external interface of all supported algorithms, we consider different criterion (benchmark) functions and test each algorithm with every type of constraint.

 Benchmark functions for testing
 ==============================================